nayankumar/tesseract-ocr/README.md

 #==============================================================================

 Tesseract-OCR works well in case of black and white images.
 It will extract all the text perfectly.
 When it comes to colorful images it does not work well.
-Text extraction will imperfect.
+Text extraction will be imperfect.